cjalmeida/gamma-config/docs/using.md

         foo: bar
 ```

-And in you application code:
+And in your application code:

 ```py
 from gamma.config import get_config